Edna Purviance: 1927–1958: Retirement and later years

 For more than 30 years afterward, Edna Purviance lived quietly outside Hollywood.
 Purviance married John Squire, a Pan-American Airlines pilot, in 1938.
 They remained married until his death in 1945.

 Chaplin kept Purviance on his payroll.
-She received a small monthly salary from Chaplin's film company until she got married, and the payments resumed after her husband's death.
+She received a monthly salary from Chaplin's film company until she got married, and the payments resumed after her husband's death.
 She later played bit roles in Chaplin's last two American movies, Monsieur Verdoux and Limelight.

 “How could I forget Edna?”
 Chaplin responded to an interviewer after her death.
 "She was with me when it all began."

 In her posthumously published memoir, actress Georgia Hale, who played opposite Chaplin in The Gold Rush (1925), reported that Chaplin always spoke affectionately of Purviance.
-Hale relates Chaplin’s account of an incident during the silent film era, when Chaplin and Purvience—he in “an old sweatshirt” and she in “a cotton house dress”—stopped at the exclusive Riverside Inn “looking like hoboes.”
+Hale relates Chaplin’s account of an incident during the silent film era, when Chaplin and Purviance—he in “an old sweatshirt” and she in “a cotton house dress”—stopped at the exclusive Riverside Inn “looking like hoboes.”
 The head waiter, alarmed at the couple's appearance, ushered them to the back of the restaurant:

 He seated [Edna and myself] behind a large pillar.
 While we were scanning the menu, some of the customers recognized us.
 The word spread like wildfire.
 Back rushed the [head] waiter, waving us to a nice table by the window, where we’d be visible to all his guests.
 But Edna remained seated and motioned to me to be seated ... [the headwaiter] said “I’m so sorry, I thought you were just common people.”
 Edna looked at him and said sweetly, “We want to thank you for treating us like humble people.
 You have just paid us the highest compliment.
 That will be all.
 Please send us the waiter.”